 Injury & Illness Recordkeeping

-Establishments with between 20 and 249 employees in certain “high-risk industries,” as identified by NAICS code, must begin submitting information electronically from their 2016 Form 300A by December 15, 2017, and from their 2017 Form 300A by July 1, 2018.
+Establishments with between 20 and 249 employees in certain “high-risk industries,” as identified by NAICS code, must submit information electronically from their Form 300A.
 Beginning in 2019 and every year thereafter, that information must be submitted by March 2.

 Injury and illness reporting procedures, workplace safety incentive programs, and associated drug testing may not be used as retaliation against employees who report work-related injuries and illnesses, nor may they discourage employees from reporting work-related injuries and illnesses.
 Learn more about injury and illness anti-retaliation protections.

 It's essential that work-related injuries and illnesses are properly documented, and that your workplace programs are compliant, or you'll risk hefty fines.

 You must be aware of a number of OSHA recordkeeping issues, including:

 - What constitutes a recordable injury and/or illness.

 - How to fill out OSHA 300 Log of Work-Related Injuries and Illnesses.